 Mix the sugar and mustard in a small bowl.
 Place the cheek in a small ovenproof dish and sprinkle about a tablespoon of the mustard and sugar mixture over the cheek slices.
 Put any remaining mustard and sugar over the top slice and add the cream.

-Bake uncovered for 20 minutes and then uncovered for another 10.
+Bake uncovered for 20 minutes and then covered for another 10.

 Put a little watercress on each of the socialite’s cheeks before serving them.